-- Explain the contribution of operations management to organisation strategy.
+- Critically evaluate the contribution of operations management to organisation strategy and productivity.

-- Demonstrate the ability to apply operations management principles to an organisational situation or context.
+- Demonstrate the ability to apply operations management principles to a complex organisational situation or context.

-- Identify and assess possible opportunities for operations improvement within a business context.
+- Identify and critically evaluate possible opportunities for operations improvement within a business context.

-- Slack, N., Chambers, S., Johnston, R. and Betts, A. (2009) Operations and Process Management: Principles and Practice for Strategic Impact.
-2nd ed.
-FT Prentice Hall
+- Slack, N., Chambers, S., Johnston, R. and Betts, A. (2018) Operations and Process Management: Principles and Practice for Strategic Impact.
+5th Edition.
+Pearson

 - Slack, N., Brandon-Jones, A. and Johnston, R. (2013) Operations Management, 7th ed.
 Harlow: Pearson